The system provides three dimensions to view the domain data:

 The Overview tab provides a summary of data collected for the domain through the use of the anomaly detection profile.
 It reports information about the entire domain, including the domain overview, Top 10 URLs by Hit, HMM Learning Progress, Violations Triggered by Anomalies, and Events Dashboard.

-The top of the Overview page provides a high-level summary of the data that the machine-learning module has learned about the domain.
+The top of the Overview page provides a high-level summary of the data that the machine-learning model has learned about the domain.

 Indicates how frequent this application is being accessed.